Mr-Zwkid/PRP_Optimized_GR-ConvNet/README.md

-# Antipodal Robotic Grasping
+# Multimodal Grasping Detection based Optimized GR-ConvNet
-We present a novel generative residual convolutional neural network based model architecture which detects objects in the camera’s field of view and predicts a suitable antipodal grasp configuration for the objects in the image.
+Aiming at the robotic grasping detection problem in unstructured environments, the GR-ConvNet deep learning model is optimized by introducing the attention mechanism, adding dropout layers and designing the GS-Inception-Residual block and the multimodal fusion module.
+The migration learning mechanism is introduced during model training to improve the model generalization performance and shorten the training time.
+As the ablation experiments and multimodal fusion experiments show, targeted at Cornell dataset of image splitting and object splitting, the optimized GR-ConvNet achieves higher detection accuracy while ensuring the detection speed.

-This repository contains the implementation of the Generative Residual Convolutional Neural Network (GR-ConvNet) from the paper:
+This repository contains GR-ConvNet from the paper, based on which we make the optimazation:

 #### Antipodal Robotic Grasping using Generative Residual Convolutional Neural Network